rbicelli/minerguarddog/README.md

 * Checks if miner process is running and responding, otherwise the watchdog restars it
 * Checks if video cards are present (sometimes a Vega "disappears" from system), otherwise the watchdog reboots System
 * Checks for hashrate drops, otherwise the watchdog restars the miner
+* Checks temperatures of your cards, in case temperature raises above limit you set it pauses miner, reboot or shutdown system according to settings
+* Auto detect cards and applies Overdriventool profiles.
+You can schedule to apply profiles after miner is started.
+See minerguardog.example.ini for better explanation

 Before starting miner the watchdog disables then re-enables video cards and applies overdriventool profiles.